TriumphLLC/Blend4Web/deploy/doc/en/_sources/logic_editor.txt

     Specifies the variable to save the data received from the server.

 .. note::
-    The data received from the server should look like this:
+    The data received from the server should be in the JSON format:

     .. code-block:: json

         {"var0": 1,
         "var1": 10,
-        "var2": 144,
+        "var2": 144
-        ...
         }

 *Content-Type*